metahkg/metahkg/README.md

 Packages with the same minor version are fully compatibile.
 Packages with the same major but not minor version are highly compatibile.
-Packages with different major versions have few to no compatibility.
+Packages with different major versions have little to no compatibility.

 e.g. metahkg-server v2.5.1 would be fully compatibile with metahkg-api v2.5.x and metahkg-web v2.5.x, and vice versa.